Menu

 After attending this session, participants should be able to:

-The presenter, Dale Gody, and the organizer, Lisa Karaitis, have no relevant financial relationships with ineligible companies to report.
+The presenter, Anne Alvarez, PhD, MACP, and the organizer, Lisa Karaitis, PsyD, have no relevant financial relationships with ineligible companies to report.

 Participants are asked to be aware of the need for privacy and confidentiality throughout the program.